steelheadfly/jarkolla-asiaa/7steps-oop-alg.md

       if (num >= 0 && num <= 99) {
         this.num = num
       } else {
-        throw new Error('Score not in valid range score range') }
+        throw new Error('Score not in valid score range') }
     } else {
       throw new Error('Constructor for Score expects a number')